-Join Jan Kabili for an in-depth discussion in this video One-click editing in Instant Fix, part of Up and Running with Photoshop Elements 12.
+Join Jan Kabili for an in-depth discussion in this video One-click editing in Instant Fix, part of Learning Photoshop Elements 12.

 Elements offers more than one place that you can go to edit your photos.…I suggest you do most of your editing in the editor.…But sometimes you'll be working in the organizer as I am now and…you'll just see something that you want to quickly fix about a photo.…In that case, you can try applying photo fix options,…which you can access from right here in the organizer.…To open the photo fix options, I'll go to the Task pane at the bottom of the…organizer and I'll go over to the Instant Fix icon on the right side of the task…pane and click there to open the photo fix options in the column on the right.…If I want to apply one of these one-click options to this photo.…